DSA2018: Global inequalities

 What forms of action can best combat global inequalities?
 The norm is quality growth (shared growth, inclusive development), the practice is often uneven growth.
 Why?
 A common feature of low quality growth and high social inequality is weak institutions that enable political and elite capture.
 Why are institutions weak?
 Since the reasons differ by region and history we must adopt a multicentric approach.
 While governance gaps are a common feature the way they come about, remain or grow differs.
 Are there parallels between patterns of inequality and the variety of institutional arrangements?
 Institutions, a key frontier in contemporary development, are the key variable in inequality.

-17:45-19:00 Development and Change Annual Lecture (Keynote 1): The spectrum of inequality in the era of neo-liberal globalisation: diversities of fundamentals, or a multiplicity of political settlements and market failures?
+17:45-19:00 Keynote Plenary 2: Development and Change Annual Lecture: The spectrum of inequality in the era of neo-liberal globalisation: diversities of fundamentals, or a multiplicity of political settlements and market failures?

 José Gabriel Palma (University of Cambridge and USACH)